Emergence of Complex Web Structures: Acknowledgements

-\bmhead{Acknowledgements}
+\section{Acknowledgements}

-FSK thanks Rodolfo Cuerno Rejado and Francesco Sinigaglia for discussions.
+FSK thanks Rodolfo Cuerno Rejado, Francesco Sinigaglia for { general} discussions, { Pau Amaro Seoane for detailed comments to the manuscript and Juan Reguera Vidaechea for discussions on the cytoskeleton}.
 FSK also thanks the Cabildo de Tenerife under the IACTEC Technological Training Program, grant TF INNOVA, within the framework of MEDI-FDCAN 2016–2026, in support of the \textit{Cosmic Brain} project \url{www.cosmic-brain.org} (PI: FSK).
 FSK also thanks the \textit{Cosmology with Large Scale Structure Probes} project \url{www.cosmic-signal.org} (PI: FSK) funded by the IAC; the Spanish Ministry of Science and Innovation for financing the \textit{Big Data of the Cosmic Web} project PID2020-120612GB-I00 (PI:FSK); and the \textit{FIRE (Field-level bayesian Inference to Reconstruct the univErse)} project PID2024-160504NB-I00 (co-PI:FSK).